 State House Annex, 33 Capitol St., Concord, NH 03301-6397

-New Hampshire Expiration – No expiration for certificates valued at less that $100.
+New Hampshire Expiration – No expiration for certificates valued at less than $100.
 Certificates worth in excess of $100 expire when escheated to the state as abandoned property.
 New Hampshire Rev. Stat.
 Ann. § 358-A:2.

 Fees – Service fees are prohibited.
 New Hampshire Rev. Stat.
 Ann. § 358-A:2.